azubispau/Game-of-life/README.md

 # Game-of-life
 Simple python game of life version with visualization.
-Not the best solution, just funning.
+Very bad solution which I made as a kid.